Margery0011/510_Final_Project/README.md

 **IPA Analysis**

-Find interesting gene `MAGEA4`
+- Find interesting gene `MAGEA4`
+- Find previous study about its relationship with Breast Cancer

 ## Known Issues

 - 1. Have not found which Factor is driven the PCA plot, Factor `Stage` is not the most significant facor.
+- 2. Pattern in Heatmap is not obvious
-- 2. Have not  delved into the Biological Significance of the results
+- 3. Have not  delved into the Biological Significance of the results.